Domestic Violence

 - At any time, intended by such other person which entitled them to have property rights

-In a nutshell, when you are sharing the marital assets with your former / current partner, you can apply for the occupation order to safeguard yourself and your child / children, if any and claim for safe accommodation.
+In a nutshell, when you share marital assets with your former/current partner, you can apply for the occupation order to safeguard yourself and your child/children, if any, and claim safe accommodation.

 Let Us Help You!